 In addition to providing you with insight to your content accessibility, Ally automatically creates alternative versions of your files.
 This allows students to choose the type of file they want that best suits their needs.
 While you're in the process of improving files, students still access alternative copies.

-Blackboard has launched an all new version of the Blackboard mobile application, available Monday August 8th, 2022.
-The new app is based on the desktop/website version of Blackboard – and it is equipped with the same features, allowing users to seamlessly move their learning experience from their desktop to mobile and back.
+During Summer 2022, Blackboard launched an all new version of the Blackboard mobile application based on the desktop/website version of Blackboard.
+It comes equipped with the same features, allowing users to seamlessly move their learning experience from their desktop to mobile and back.

-The new app also combines the formerly separate student and instructor applications into a single unified experience, reducing the complexity of supporting multiple apps and allowing for a more consistent experience across user roles (student and instructor) and platforms (desktop and mobile).
-All users may download the same app, then log in to see student or instructor -specific content.
+The Blackboard app also combines the formerly separate student and instructor applications into a single unified experience, reducing the complexity of supporting multiple apps and allowing for a more consistent experience across user roles (student and instructor) and platforms (desktop and mobile).
+All users may download the same app, then log in to see student or instructor-specific content automatically.

 See the Blackboard Mobile App for Students & Instructors help article for more information.